-Now the school holidays are over, how about some clever boredom busters to keep your dogs entertained while everyone is getting back to their routines?
+As the country prepares to self-isolate, how about some clever boredom busters to keep your dogs entertained.
 We love these fantastic ideas and tips from our network of amazing dog walkers and pet sitters.
 We hope you like them, too!

 Pop the dog into another room.
 Hide the dog’s favourite toy (in an easy place to begin with) and then let the dog come into the room to sniff out the toy.
 Give a reward when the dog finds it.
 This is a great way to get the dog to use its greatest sense – the power of smell.